 Tuition fees cover the cost of your academic studies.
 This usually includes teaching costs, registration and examination fees (excluding repeat or trailing modules, re-sit fees or coursework re-submission).
 Any costs associated with work placements will be your responsibility.
 There may be additional study tour charges on some courses.
 Please refer to the fees section on the individual course pages for details.

-The tuition fee you will be charged and the support available is determined by your fee status, which will be UK/EU or international.
+The tuition fee you will be charged and the support available is determined by your fee status, which will be UK or international/overseas.

 Please note: The fees listed on this website represent those payable by new postgraduate students starting in 2022.